PataphysicalSociety/soupault.app/site/reference-manual.md

 In this document, whenever a specific site or build dir has to be mentioned, we'll use default values.

-If you misspell and option or make another mistake, soupault will notify you about an invalid option and try to suggest a correction.
+If you misspell an option, soupault will notify you about it and try to suggest a correction.

-Note that the config is typed and wrong value type has the same effect as missing option.
-All boolean values must be true or false (without quotes), all integer values must not have quotes around numbers, and all strings must be in single or double quotes.
+Note that config values are typed and wrong value type has the same effect as missing option.
+All boolean values must be `true` or `false` (without quotes), all integer values must not have quotes around numbers, and all strings must be in single or double quotes.

 ### Custom directory layouts